jinghuazhao/software-notes/README.md

 **Any [_] Wide Association Studies - software issues and solutions**

-## Here are the [overall setup](overall) as with an extensible list of applications
+## [Overall setup](overall) as with an extensible list of applications

-Here are extensive information complementary but not exclusive to a number of pipelines on the GitHub.
+They are complementary but not exclusive to a number of pipelines on the GitHub.

 ### Single variant analysis